Law Success Instructor

 - Most Outstanding Moot Court Award, St. Mary’s University School of Law

-Prior to joining the faculty full-time in 2019, Danielle Copes worked as a senior associate attorney and then law firm partner focusing on corporate and commercial law matters.
+Before joining the faculty full-time in 2019, Professor Copes worked as a senior associate attorney and then law firm partner focusing on corporate and commercial law matters.
 She is experienced in state and federal civil litigation and appeals, domestic and international commercial transactions, corporate structuring and governance, multi-national ventures, and state and federal administrative law.
 Professor Copes has handled cases in a variety of areas, including contracts, business disputes, construction law, fiduciary matters, intellectual property, labor and employment, bankruptcy, insurance defense, and tort claims.
-She has represented clients in a diverse range of industries, such as commercial and industrial construction, manufacturing, distribution and sales, food and beverage, insurance, medicine, finance, and health and beauty.
+She is admitted to practice before the United States District and Bankruptcy Courts for the Western and Southern Districts of Texas and the United States Courts of Appeals for the Fifth and Federal Circuits.

 While working as a corporate practitioner, Professor Copes served as an adjunct professor of law teaching and coaching international law and appellate advocacy.